vanadium-archive/browser/src/components/help/content/methods.md

 ![Details for the Alarm service](helpimg/alarm.png)

-As before, you can set a bookmark, and can see the full name and the type.
+As before, you can set a bookmark.
+But in the figure above, the alarm service already has already been bookmarked (the bookmark icon is solid purple).
+Click it again to remove the bookmark.

-In addition, you can see what interfaces are supported by this service.
+Below the full name and the type, you can see what Vanadium endpoints point to this service, and what interfaces are supported by this service.

-Most importantly the methods for the service are displayed.
+Most importantly, the methods for the service are displayed.
+Hover over a method name to see more information about the method.
+If a method takes arguments, then the name of the method is followed by "(...)".

 Invoking Methods on Services
 ----------------------------

 We can invoke methods on services to examine or change their state.
-For example, if you want to run the "status()" method, click on the button for the method (the green circle with a right arrow).
+For example, if you want to run the "status" method, click on the button for the method (the circle containing a right arrow).
 The method output (at the bottom) will say:

 ![Output from the status service](helpimg/output1.png)